build

 flag.

-To build for Android in debug mode
+To build a single test for Android in debug mode

 patrol build android --target integration_test/example_test.dart